 Enzyme Concentration: The concentration of enzymes directly affects the rate of the reaction.
 As the enzyme concentration increases, more active sites are available for substrate binding, resulting in higher catalytic activity.
 However, at a certain point, further increases in enzyme concentration do not lead to a proportional increase in reaction rate.

 Presence of Inhibitors: Inhibitors are molecules that can bind to enzymes and reduce their activity.
-Competitive inhibitors compete with the substrate for the active site, while non-competitive inhibitors bind to a different site, causing a conformational change in the enzyme.
+Competitive inhibitors block the active site by mimicking the substrate, whereas non-competitive inhibitors attach elsewhere on the enzyme, altering its shape and reducing its activity.
 Inhibitors can regulate enzyme activity by blocking or reducing catalysis.

 Coenzymes and Cofactors: Some enzymes require the presence of additional molecules called coenzymes or cofactors to function properly.
 Coenzymes are organic molecules, such as vitamins, that assist in enzyme activity.
-Cofactors are inorganic ions, such as zinc or magnesium, that are essential for enzyme function.
+Cofactors are inorganic ions like zinc or magnesium that are vital for enzymes to function properly.

 Here are some key functions of enzymes: